LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/SDKAttributes/branding-and-configurations.md

 #### photoSharingMenuCameraImage
 Custom camera image in the photo sharing menu.

-NOTE: this property gets its tint color from `photosharingMenuButtonsTintColor` and background color from `photosharingMenuButtonsBackgroundColor`
+**Note:** This property gets its tint color from `photosharingMenuButtonsTintColor` and background color from `photosharingMenuButtonsBackgroundColor`.

 **Type:** UIImage?